 Integrating Jira Cloud With Ducalis

-- In the board, you’ve just created, find and click Connect Task Tracker on the top panel.
+- In the board, you’ve just created, find and click Import Issues on the left sidebar.

 - From the list of task trackers, choose Jira Cloud.

 - Then click Connect Jira Cloud.

 - Authorize Ducalis to access your Jira Cloud account.

 - Choose the Instance you want, or Add a new instance to get issues from, then click Import from [Instance].

 - Choose the issues you want to import by applying filters.
 You can:

 Type the name of the Jira filter you want to apply.